carbin-gun/project/README.md

 # project
 ===
-project is a command line too for code template of a new golang project.
+project is a command line tool of go language for code generation .

 ## installation & Updates
 ===